Fasunle/sloovi-api/README.md

 ├── Procfile    Heroku Deployment script
 ```

+## API Endpoints Examples

 `GET /`

 - welcome user with a simple message

 Returns: <h1>Hello @Sloovi API developed by Kehinde Fasunle</h1>

+`POST /api/v1/register`

+- Registers a new user if not exist
+- Redirect to login endpoint

+Returns:  login token

+`POST /api/v1/login`

+- Login a user if already registered
+- if not registered, return error message with 404

+ Returns: login token